vinkla/base62/README.md

 Using laravel?
 --------------
-If you're using [Laravel](http://laravel.com) and want to use a more Laravel-like syntax you only have to follow these steps.
+If you're using [Laravel](http://laravel.com) and want to use a more Laravel-like syntax you have to add the class to Laravel providers array located within ```app/config/app.php```.

-Open your ```app/config/app.php``` file and scroll down to your providers and add the following.

 ```php
 'providers' => array(